shams-nahid/My-Daily-AWS-Study/docs/Notes/Other Services/30 Step Function.md

 - In the message body add the `TaskToken`` as key so the reciving application knows how to callback the step function
 - After the task is completed, the `SendTaskApi` will be called with the `taskToken`

+**Activity Task**

+- Activity worker poll task from the step functions
+- After task is completed, it sends the output with TaskToken
+- To keep the task active, use
+  - TimeoutSeconds
+  - HeartbeatSeconds

+**Wait for task token vs Activity Task**

+- `Wait for task token` is pushing mechanism (to SQS) while `Activity Task` is poll mechanism

+**Standard vs Express Workflow**

+- TBD

 **Best Practices**

 - Specify the timeout for the state machine